 The Act and regulations define a contribution as a gift, subscription, loan, advance, or deposit of money or anything of value made by any person for the purpose of influencing any election for Federal office.
-2 U.S.C.
-431(8)(A)(i); 11 CFR 100.7(a)(1).
+2 U.S.C. §431(8)(a)(i); 11 CFR 100.7(a)(1).
 The term "anything of value" includes all in-kind contributions, and the provision of any goods or services without charge, or at a charge which is less than the usual and normal charge for such goods or services, is a contribution.
 11 CFR 100.7(a)(1)(iii)(A).
 The regulations list specific examples of such goods or services, including "securities."
 Id.

 The Act and Commission regulations address the deposit and disbursement of political committee receipts.
 All receipts by a political committee shall be deposited in the committee's depository bank accounts within ten days of the treasurer's receipt unless returned within that time to the contributor.
-The securities account described in your request does not qualify as a depository account.
 2 U.S.C. §432(h)(1); 11 CFR 103.3(a).7 All disbursements by a political committee shall be made by check or similar draft drawn on a committee depository account.
-2 U.S.C. §432(h)(1); 11 CFR 102.10.8 Political committee funds may be transferred from the depository for investment purposes, but must be returned to the depository before they are used to make expenditures.
-11 CFR 103.3(a).
+2 U.S.C. §432(h)(1); 11 CFR 102.10.8 Political committee funds may be transferred from the depository for investment purposes, but at higher per share valuations until an IPO or a sale to another company for cash or public securities of the acquiring entity.